will62794/mongo-repl-tla-models/README.md

 # MongoDB Replication TLA+ Models

 This repository houses TLC model configurations used to check different properties of the MongoDB replication protocol.
-The original spec is housed [here](https://github.com/visualzhou/mongo-repl-tla).
-This repository also includes an extended spec that models sync source selection.
+The original spec is located [here](https://github.com/visualzhou/mongo-repl-tla).
+This repository also includes an [extended spec](RaftMongoSyncSources.tla) that models sync source selection.

 ### Model Checking Statistics

-These models have been run on a 2015 Macbook Pro and also on a 12-core Ubuntu 16.10 workstation.
+The models have been run on a 2015 Macbook Pro and also on a 12-core Ubuntu 16.10 workstation.
 If you have the TLA+ tools installed you can run them all by running the `checkall.sh` script.
 Below are the various statistics for each model checking run.
 You can produce the output below by running the `report.sh` script after you have checked some models.

 **2015 Macbook Pro, 3.1 GHz Intel Core i7, 16 GB 1867 MHz DDR3, 3 TLC workers**
 ```